Britain and Ireland Association for Political Thought

 The Britain and Ireland Association for Political Thought (BIAPT) is an organisation dedicated to the study and promotion of political theory and the history of political thought in Britain and Ireland.

-It was founded by John Horton and Susan Mendus to foster cooperation among scholars and promote political‑thought research in the Britain and Ireland region.
+It was founded in 2008 to foster cooperation among scholars and promote political‑thought research in the Britain and Ireland region.

 Awards

 The BIAPT Early Career Prize

 This annual award recognises outstanding contributions to research and teaching in political thought by early‑career scholars.